Lesser Poland: Universities

 Lesser Poland is home to Poland's oldest university – Kraków's Jagiellonian University, which was established in 1364.
 For centuries, it was the only college of the province, and of the whole country.
 In December 1918, John Paul II Catholic University of Lublin was opened, becoming second university of Lesser Poland.
 In 1944, also in Lublin, Maria Curie-Skłodowska University was established.

 Technical universities

-There are several technical universities in Lesser Poland – Kraków's AGH University of Science and Technology, and University of Technology, as well as University of Bielsko-Biała, Częstochowa University of Technology, Lublin University of Technology, Kazimierz Pułaski Technical University of Radom, and Kielce University of Technology.
+There are several technical universities in Lesser Poland – Kraków's AGH University of Science and Technology, and Tadeusz Kościuszko Kraków University of Technology, as well as University of Bielsko-Biała, Częstochowa University of Technology, Lublin University of Technology, Kazimierz Pułaski Technical University of Radom, and Kielce University of Technology.

 Other colleges

-Future teachers may study at Pedagogical University of Cracow, or Jan Długosz University in Częstochowa, and future physicians at Jagiellonian University Medical College, and Medical University of Lublin.
-Other state colleges are Jan Kochanowski University in Kielce, Pontifical University of John Paul II in Kraków, Agricultural University of Cracow, University of Life Sciences in Lublin, and Cracow University of Economics.
+Future teachers may study at Pedagogical University of Kraków, or Jan Długosz University in Częstochowa, and future physicians at Jagiellonian University Medical College, and Medical University of Lublin.
+Other state colleges are Jan Kochanowski University in Kielce, Pontifical University of John Paul II in Kraków, Agricultural University of Kraków, University of Life Sciences in Lublin, and Kraków University of Economics.
 Unique in the country is the Polish Air Force Academy, located in Dęblin.
 Among private colleges of Lesser Poland, there is Wyższa Szkoła Biznesu – National-Louis University in Nowy Sącz.